This is a page to document the things I do right & wrong to this vehicle.

 I leveled the back seat footwells and put a rubber floor mat in the back of the RAV for maximum cargo space.
 All easily removable if i want to put the back seats in.
 Maybe it’ll be practical for hauling stuff or maybe it’ll be annoying.
 Felt like trying it.

 When I bought it, I wasn’t sure I was going to like the green paint job.
 It has grown on me.
 It’s a nice deep green, not the horrific teal I’ve seen on some RAVs.
 But the silvery plastic trim irks me.
 Too much like a Subaru Outback or something.
 Just… ehh.
 I might black it out with truck bed liner, which might make it too black, I dunno.
 The longer I leave it silver, the more I accept it as looking pretty good.
 Funny how that works.
-I’m going to start with blacking out the rims and go from there.

 Open box return roof rack from eTrailer and a Harbor Freight roof basket.
 Starting to like the look.